Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Depending on the set-up, conventional steam-electric plants are massive consumers of coal.
 Growing trends in electricity production include plants that produce electricity based on gas, pellets, waste, or biomass.
 Stations powered by these fuels present economic advantages, are often faster to build and are more environmentally friendly when compared to electricity production from other (fossil) fuels.
 There is also an increased interest in wind energy.
 While most wind farms are installed offshore (mostly on sandbanks) or in open plots in the hinterland, a number of seaports are also home to wind farms.
 These wind farms are typically installed on breakwaters or narrow stretches of land close to the sea, thereby benefiting from favorable winds in coastal areas.

 Many seaports also play an essential role in the distribution of natural gas.
-The gas comes in either via vessels (LNG carrier) on specialized deep-sea terminals or via pipelines that land in the seaport area.
+The gas comes in either via vessels (LNG carrier) using specialized deep-sea terminals or via pipelines that land in the seaport area.
 The presence of power plants and power distribution infrastructure not only generates direct jobs and value-added in power plants, energy distribution platforms, and the terminal operating business (i.e. handling of coal, gas, and other fuels), but is also a major creator of jobs and value-added in other industries and services such as engineering firms, construction companies, maintenance and repair companies, survey and inspection firms, and security services.

 3. Port-Centric Logistics